 - Identify the recommended practices required to carry out a major case investigation in accordance with MCM principles

 - Recognize the case law that guides MCM practices

-- Apply the 9 principles of MCM to an actual homicide investigation
+- Describe how the nine principles of MCM are applied to investigations, including an actual homicide investigation